lzzrhx/studies/01-dataing/obsidian/Semester 1/MAT101 - Diskret matematikk 1.md

 - Relations can be defined as subsets of Cartesian products.
 - Functions can be defined as relations.

 - - -

 ### Chapter 2 - The Logic of Compound Statements:

 #### 2.1: Logical Form and Logical Equivalence:

+> Logic is a science of the necessary laws of thought, without which no employment of the understanding and the reason takes place.
+> - Immanuel Kant, 1785

 **Statement:**
 A statement (or proposition) is a sentence that is true or false but not both.